 1/2 teaspoon ground cardamom

-Sieve the flour into a large bowl and make a well in the centre.
-Crack the egg in the middle and pour in a good splash of the milk.
+Sieve the flour into a large bowl, add the salt and make a well in the centre.
+Crack the egg in to the middle and pour in a good splash of the milk.

 Use a whisk to thoroughly combine the mixture.
 Once you have a smooth paste, mix in the rest of the milk, whisking all the time to ensure a smooth batter.
-Leave the batter to rest for 20 mins.
-Give a whisk again before using.
+Leave the batter to rest for about an hour.
+Give a good whisk again before using.